prebid/prebid.github.io/adops/send-all-bids-adops.md

 {% include send-all-bids-keyword-targeting.md %}

 {: .bg-info :}
-In this example we will use DFP setup to illustrate, but the steps are basically the same for any ad server.
+In this example we will use Google Ad Manager setup to illustrate, but the steps are basically the same for any ad server.

 ## Step 1.
 Add an order

-In DFP, create a new order for one of the header bidding partners.
-Each header bidding partner should have its own DFP order.
+In Google Ad Manager, create a new order for one of the header bidding partners.
+Each header bidding partner should have its own Google Ad Manager order.
 Repeat this step and the following when you are adding a new header bidding partner.

 ## Step 2.
 Add a line item

-In DFP, create a new order with a $0.50 line item.
+In Google Ad Manager, create a new order with a $0.50 line item.

 Enter all of the inventory sizes that your website has.